Update AWS provider version to 6.0.

 - Version pinning with

-operator allows for non-breaking updates within the major version, balancing flexibility with stability. - Consistency in dependency management: Ensuring all modules use the same provider version avoids potential conflicts and simplifies maintenance.
+~>: Using the~>operator allows for non-breaking updates within the major version, balancing flexibility with stability. - Consistency in dependency management: Ensuring all modules use the same provider version avoids potential conflicts and simplifies maintenance.

 - Version pinning with